tankarasu/TK_JS_Documentation/Reflect/Method/Reflect.set.md

-# Reflect.set( )
+# Reflect.set

+## 1. Description

-> The Reflect.set method allows you to set a property on an object.
+- The Reflect.set method allows you to set a property on an object.
-> It does property assignment and is like the property accessor syntax as a function.
+- It does property assignment and is like the property accessor syntax as a function.

+---

 ```ts
 const person = {